Today’s guide walks you through the best wood pellets for smoking, to help you match the right kind of wood with the right kind of food.

 #1.
 Camp Chef Competition Blend Smoker Pellets

-In the mix is a blend of hardwoods, containing cherry, maple and hickory.
+In the mix is a blend of premium hardwoods, containing cherry, maple and hickory.
 These all combine beautifully to give a well-rounded yet subtle flavor that matches with almost any kind of barbecued meat.

 #2.
 CookinPellets Perfect Mix Smoking Pellets